 Complainants and other reporting individuals are encouraged to report any alleged violation of this policy as soon as possible in order to maximize the College's ability to respond promptly and effectively.
+Formal complaints may only be adjudicated under this policy provided the complainant is participating in or attempting to participate in the educational program of the College at the time the Formal Complaint is filed.
+Formal complaints filed by complainants who are not participating or attempting to participate in the educational program of the College are still encouraged to report the alleged misconduct for resolution under other policies of the College.
 If the respondent is no longer affiliated with the College at the time of the report or complaint, the College may not be able to take disciplinary action against the respondent.
 However, the College will still seek to provide support for the complainant and seek to take steps to end the prohibited behavior.